SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 pieces.
-For very powerful items, no one else can use the equipment without making some sort of exhaustive skill total, and it can probably not be repaired or duplicated.“Special effects” equipment ﬁts into this category.
+For very powerful items, no one else can use the equipment without making some sort of exhaustive skill total, and it can probably not be repaired or duplicated."Special effects" equipment ﬁts into this category.
 The equipment could be a weapon more powerful than most personal weapons in the game setting.
-Or it could be a Metaphysics manipulation that could not normally be used by the character or anyone else in the world at its relatively low diﬃculty.
+Or it could be a Metaphysics manipulation that could not normally be used by the character or anyone else in the world at its relatively low difficulty.
 Or it could be a collection of gadgets and gizmos that can perform many different mundane tasks -- but how, nobody knows.
 Restrictions/Notes: The character should have Disadvantages